Internal affairs and Politics

 Religion and Philosophy

-Generally speaking religion among intellectuals and promodernists was becoming less popular and secularization was ongoing.
+Generally speaking religion among intellectuals and pro modernists was becoming less popular and secularization was ongoing.
 Many intellectuals and scientists more saw religion as subject for studying and analyzing rather than faith to follow.
-Still it didnt mean that all of them are atheists but some of them had some religious beliefs but also used to focus on science and compare and study various religious movements.
+Still it did not mean that all of them are atheists but some of them had some religious beliefs but also used to focus on science and compare and study various religious movements.

 Presence of Islam presence was stable mostly in central and western China.
 Several Islamic schools appeared there.
 Various Islamic Sunni and Sufi sects and more rare Shia sects were active.Islam had generally favorable opinion of society like during most periods of Chinese history.

 LIFE As it was mostly mentioned that most of people lived poorly and were not educated.
 About 80-90% of people lived in villages and were working in agriculture.
 For them life was hardest and often were victims of warlord troops, famines and diseases..
 Peasants were mostly leading traditional lifestyle.
-Most of them still practiced feet bandaging.
+Most of them still practiced feet bandaging despite ban from 1912.
+It was hard to effectively control masses and forbid bandaging.
 Most of them were quite religious and traditional.
 In famines until 1930 more than 10mln people died.
 Areas where CCP was active popularity of labor rights, socialist ideas and ideas of equality was on rise.
 In cities lived much smaller number of population.
 They belonged mostly to low and middle class.
 Low class was composed of cheap labor which worked in harsh conditions for domestic or foreign companies in factories or construction projects.

 Middle class was composed of intellectuals, doctors, teachers, mid level entrepreneurs and mid level state officials.
+Middle class was only few percent of population.
 Among workers socialist ideas and ideas for better working conditions were on rise.
 In high class were highest university teachers, political elite and richest industrials and merchants.
 In foreign controlled concessions and free trade cities number of foreigners was quite big.
 Among them were diplomats, merchants and industrials.
 Because of lack of legislature about protection of workers rights they used to exploit workers on high scale, underpay and force them to work overtime.
 Foreigners lived in foreign legations where ordinary Chinese were not allowed to enter.
 Still many foreigners were racist and saw and treated Chinese as inferior to them.
 However they respected high class Chinese entrepreneurs, intellectuals and officials.
-Situation was there quite looking like peaceful coexistence between foreigners and Chinese in cities and that their relations were becoming better and accepting situation as it is.
+Situation was there quite looking like peaceful coexistence between foreigners and Chinese in cities and that their relations were becoming better.
+But still there was felt oppression and tension between foreigners and Chinese because of unequal treaties, racism, exploitation and humiliation.
+City life was becoming vibrant in terms of restaurants, fashion, operas, performances and jazz.
+Prostitution was on rise among Chinese women in cities since they knew they could earn a lot among high class Chinese and foreigners.
+In some cities appeared electrical lampposts, cars and trams between 1900 and 1928.
+Still it is not necessary to mention that China was subordinate to West and in semicolonial position as all of treaties, taxations and conditions were imposed by foreigners.
+Foreigners had extraterritorial immunity in China.
+Also Western powers could hold their troops in legations, concessions and occupied territories.
+China didn’t have almost any sovereignty.

 City life was becoming vibrant in terms of restaurants, fashion, operas, performances and jazz.
 Prostitution was on rise among Chinese women in cities since they knew they could earn a lot among high class Chinese and foreigners.
 In some cities appeared electrical lampposts, cars and trams between 1900 and 1928.
 Still it is not necessary to mention that China was subordinate to West and in semicolonial position as all of treaties, taxations and conditions were imposed by foreigners.
 Foreigners had extraterritorial immunity in China.
 Also Western powers could hold their troops in legations, concessions and occupied territories.
 China didn’t have almost any sovereignty.